stashed/docs/docs/addons/etcd/etcd/index.md

 127.0.0.1:2379> exit
 ```

-We have successfully deployed an Etcd database cluster and inserted some sample data into it.
+We have successfully deployed an Etcd cluster and inserted some sample data into it.
 In the subsequent sections, we are going to backup these data using Stash.

 ## Prepare for Backup